Tomitschek/icma_docs/content/de/docs/Tasks/Praemedikation/_index.md

 ---
-title: "Working with Ponycopters"
+title: "Prämedikation"
-linkTitle: "Working with Ponycopters"
+linkTitle: "Prämedikation"
 date: 2017-01-05
+weight: 7
 description: >
   A short lead description about this section page.
 Text here can also be **bold** or _italic_ and can even be split over multiple paragraphs.
 ---